Radiesse in Seoul — Collagen booster · 12-18 month durability

 How does Radiesse work over 18 months — what changes when?

 Day 0 you see immediate volume from the carboxymethylcellulose (CMC) gel carrier plus the microspheres taking space.
 Weeks 2-3 minor settling begins.
 Month 1-3 the CMC gel fully resorbs, giving partial softening that worries patients who haven't been counseled.
-Month 3-6 fibroblasts in direct contact with microspheres upregulate Type I collagen production (Nowag 2022 mechanism — only fibroblasts in direct microsphere contact respond) and elastogenesis begins.
+Month 3-6 fibroblasts in direct contact with microspheres upregulate Type I collagen production and elastogenesis begins.
 Month 6-12 the scaffold and mature collagen produce peak combined effect.
 Month 12-18 microspheres gradually metabolize to calcium and phosphate ions, results decline, and most patients return for maintenance.
 Hyperdilute body protocols follow similar timeline but skin-quality improvement (NOT volumetric).

 Can I get Radiesse during a single Seoul trip?